waleedo91/Django-Capstone-Q4/README.md

 IMPORTANT!!!!
 For static files to be used when ready to deploy.
-You must type in terminal python manage.py collectstatic and then you will be able to set DEBUG=False.
+You must type in terminal "python manage.py collectstatic" while DEBUG=True and then you will be able to set DEBUG=False and run the site.